NBA bans Los Angeles Clippers owner for life over racist comments

 A lawyer for Stiviano declined to comment on the decision.

-Samsung said it was reinstating its advertising of the Clippers’ Tuesday night game.
+Samsung said it was reinstating its advertising of the Clippers’ playoff game Tuesday night against the Golden State Warriors.

 Sterling bought the Clippers, then based in San Diego, in 1981 for $13 million at a time when basketball was far less commercially successful.
 The franchise could now be worth as much as $800 million, Boland estimated.
 The team, long a perennial underdog, moved to Los Angeles in 1984.